rust-embedded/discovery-mb2/mdbook/src/14-interrupts/sharing-data-with-globals.md

 certifying that other program execution is prevented.
 This token can be passed to the `Mutex`'s `borrow()` method to allow access.

-Putting it all together gives us the ability to share state between ISRs and the main program (`examples/count-once.rs`).
+Putting it all together gives you the ability to share state between ISRs and the main program (`examples/count-once.rs`).

 ```rust
 {{#include examples/count-once.rs}}
 ```

-We still cannot safely return from our ISR, but now we are in a position to do something about that: share the `GPIOTE` with the ISR so that the ISR can clear the interrupt.
+You still cannot safely return from your ISR, but now you are in a position to do something about

-> **TODO AJM:** THEN talk about data that doesn't exist at startup, like sticking a peripheral in after being configured, and how we do that, something like Lazy Use Bart's crate for now, maybe add Lazy to the Blocking Mutex crate?
+that: share the `GPIOTE` with the ISR so that the ISR can clear the interrupt.

+### Sharing Peripherals (etc) With Globals

+There's one more problem yet to solve: Rust globals must be initialized statically — before the program starts.
+For the counter that was easy — just initialize it to 0.
+If we want to share the `GPIOTE` peripheral, though, that won't work.
+The peripheral must be retrieved from the `Board` struct and set up once the program has started: there is no `const` initializer.

 [Interrupts Is Threads]: https://onevariable.com/blog/interrupts-is-threads